Vermont Horse Racing Betting in 2024

 2. HeritageSports: Best VIP Treatment for Horse Players

 Heritage Sports got its start as an elite invitation-only gambling site.
 Over the years, it’s opened its doors to all bettors, but it still acts like it’s taking care of VIPs with red carpet treatment of all its customers.
-This site earned the No. 2 spot in our rankings in large part due to the elite gambling experience it provides.
+This site earned the No. 2 spot in our rankings in large part due to the elite gambling experience, and enticing bonuses, that it provides.

 The racebook provides the chance to bet on races from more than 60 different tracks around the world, including races in Ireland, the U.K., mainland Europe, Japan, Australia, Hong Kong and South Africa.
 The tracks featured by Heritage Sports are tiered.
 There are 16 tracks identified as “major tracks,” and betting limits on races there go up to $1,000.
 Another 14 tracks are one tier lower and have limits that go up to $500.

-Heritage Sports has one of the best mobile sites in Vermont and also offers a full-casino gambling experience with table games, live dealer casino games and a reduced juice sportsbook.
+Heritage Sports has one of the best mobile sites in Vermont and also offers a full-casino gambling experience with table games, live dealer casino games and a reduced juice sportsbook to bettors.

 - Top-rated VIP service for all customers